CZ 805 BREN

 The CZ 805 BREN is a gas-operated modular assault rifle designed and manufactured by Česká zbrojovka Uherský Brod.

 The CZ 805 BREN was developed to replace the Vz.
 58 in the Armed Forces of the Czech Republic in 2006.
-CZUB continued to refine and evolve the CZ 805 BREN’s design, which led to the development of the CZ BREN 2, CZ BREN 2 BR, CZ BREN 2 DMR, CZ 807, and CZ BREN 3.
+CZUB continued to improve and evolve the original design, which led to the development of the CZ 807, CZ BREN 2, CZ BREN 2 BR, CZ BREN 2 DMR, and CZ BREN 3.

-The CZ 805 BREN and its variants are used by various police and military forces, including in the Czech Republic, Indonesia, Mexico, and Ukraine.
+The CZ BREN rifle family are used by various police and military forces, including in the Czech Republic, Indonesia, Mexico, and Ukraine.